lanl-aea/waves/docs/tutorial_mesh_convergence.rst

       :end-before: marker-4
       :emphasize-lines: 5, 15, 21-22, 27

-The code above is largely copy and paste from :ref:`tutorial_regression_testing_waves`, with a few significant
+The code above is largely copy and paste from :ref:`tutorial_regression_testing`, with a few significant
 differences:

 * The code pertainting to ``# Geometry`` and ``# Partition`` has been moved out of the parameter study's ``for`` loop.